-Bhavita is a storyteller, a horse conservationist, an adventurer & an ecofeminist with over a decade long experience around the pastoral communities of the trans-Himalayan region in India, Bhutan and Nepal.
-Her work has been featured in National Geographic, Explorer’s Club, the New Yorker etc.
+Bhavita is a storyteller, an adventurer, an ecofeminist and a budding horse conservationist with over a decade long experience around the pastoral communities of the trans-Himalayan region in India, Bhutan and Nepal.

-Bhavita is a storyteller, a horse conservationist, an adventurer & an ecofeminist with over a decade long experience around the pastoral communities of the trans-Himalayan region in India, Bhutan and Nepal.
-Her work has been featured in National Geographic, Explorer’s Club, the New Yorker etc.
+Bhavita is a storyteller, an adventurer, an ecofeminist and a budding horse conservationist with over a decade long experience around the pastoral communities of the trans-Himalayan region in India, Bhutan and Nepal.

 She recently partnered with the National Geographic Society on a 5000-kilometer foot traverse across northern India, literally walking back for over a year toward the world’s most isolated nomadic communities in the Himalaya.